Saturday, August 30, 2008

 Morning train

-Today there will be a seminar on Marx and capitalism at the Malmö Festival at 7.
-Until then, administrative duties and preparations for the teaching I will undertake in September before leaving for Kangaroo-land.
+Tonight, there will be a seminar on Marx and capitalism at the Malmö Festival at seven.
+Until then, administrative duties and preparations for the teaching I will undertake in September before leaving for Australia.

 Listening to Amy Macdonald’s enchanting Scottish accent, “where you gonna sleep tonight”, no problem relating there.
-Every so often I miss my room under the American trees, it has been close to three months now of roaming homelessness.
+Every so often I miss my room under the American trees with its white rocking chair, it has been close to three months now of roaming homelessness.
 In a sense, being this kind of “homeless light” strips away all that unnecessary weight and brings forth the fundamentals.
 At the same time, I never thought I would long so much for a simple wardrobe or a fridge.

 Monday, August 18, 2008